MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-markdown-blobs.md

   - `sections`: An array that contains objects representing subsections nested under the current section.
 This array follows the same structure as the top-level `sections` array, allowing for the representation of multiple levels of nested content.
 Each subsection object also includes `header_level`, `header_name`, `content`, and `ordinal_position` properties, enabling a recursive structure that represents and hierarchy of the Markdown content.

-  Consider the following Markdown content:
+  Consider the following Markdown content.
+We use this content to explain an index schema that's designed around it, and what the search documents might look like for each parsing mode.

 ```md
 # Section 1